I am always singing the praises of gardening.

 Are you looking for a fitness program that will help you with endurance, flexibility, and strength?
 Keep you outside in the fresh air instead of inside at a gym?
 Give you calmness and relaxation even as it provides a moderate aerobic workout?
 Gardening can do all those things!

-Don’t take my word for it; the National Institutes of Health published a “meta-analysis” on gardening in 2016 reviewing 22 case studies worldwide about how gardening affected people both physically and emotionally.
+Don’t take my word for it; the National Institutes of Health published a “meta-analysis” on gardening reviewing 22 case studies worldwide about how gardening affected people both physically and emotionally.
 Here’s what they found:

 Studies reported a wide range of health outcomes, such as reductions in depression, anxiety, and body mass index, as well as increases in life satisfaction, quality of life, and sense of community….This study has provided robust evidence for the positive effects of gardening on health.
 A regular dose of gardening can improve public health.